Previous dayMarch 29, 2026Next day

 13.1 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 107 km SSE of False Pass, Alaska on March 29, 2026 at 21:26 UTC.
-This was a shallow crustal earthquake, focused at 13.1 km depth.
-The epicenter is at 54.042°, -162.524°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.6 earthquake 107 km SSE of False Pass, Alaska with origin time 21:26 UTC on March 29, 2026.
+The hypocenter lay at 13.1 km, placing this in the shallow crustal category.
+Geolocation places the event at 54.042°N, -162.524°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29